Photo by Brent Elrod, November 2018, Dallas TX

 This ManifestiV approach first took a momentum of its own when ¶ brought the bones of what would become debut Einer Sie Gern to EvE for listening inspiration to kickstart her next gallery, which eventually became the album's artwork.
 "After spending 15 years in bands in Texas, I wanted to make a different type of band to keep the universal relativity of these songs very close to my heart non-cliché & intriguing.
 Little did I know for the years I'd already known her, EvE had mastered a closet instrument [the vibraphone] she'd never bust out at my previous bands' practices.
 Made sense why, once she told me what it was," ¶ reminisces.
 Not having a vibraphone, EvE compressed her pre-mortuary engineering gumption from her US Naval work on F-18 jets to a simpler more connective purpose: building a custom electric vibraphone.
 No microphones, resonators, dampeners or motors the instrument usually includes: only pickups that electrically enable its sounds to be as adaptable as a guitars or synthesizers.

 Once fully constructed & dubbed "Silba" after the aluminum keys which survived a trailer crash on their previous marching band vibraphone, the ManifestiV show debuted at an industry-exclusive SXSW 2014 showcase in Austin.
 The crowd consisted of mostly press, and for their cover of "Red Water" by Type O Negative, EvE used the vibraphone as a table to make organic sandwiches for the audience.
-The next month, upon returning to California to hash out the record, the band graced the legendary Viper Room stage with Society 1 in Hollywood before focusing on the industrial scene of the San Francisco Bay Area.
+The next month, upon returning to California to hash out the record, the band graced the legendary Viper Room stage in Hollywood before focusing on the industrial scene of the San Francisco Bay Area.
 After playing out all year in the midst of recording, Einer Sie Gern released on 12/13/14 live at Slim's in San Francisco & online worldwide.